cortexica/intel-rrk-safety/README.md

 The development kit has been primarily designed to enable the evaluation of our technology and to facilitate seamless integration with other applications with the goal of creating POCs.
 If a client is satisfied with the POC and wants to use it for commercial purposes then the client should contact us to obtain a license and a production grade software with models optimised for that specific use case.
 As a consequence, using this development kit for commercial purposes is prohibited.
 The following measures have been implemented to prevent unauthorised use of this development kit:

 * The PPE service will expire in one year from its first use
-* Models have been encrypted to prevent unahuthorised use
+* Models have been encrypted to prevent unauthorised use
 * Single image mode is restricted to a maximum of 10 consecutive requests
     * There is a 180 seconds time out afterwards during which no requests can be made
     * Additional requests can be made after this time out has finished